kamwoods/splendir/README.md

 - SHA256 and MD5 hash calculations on request
 - Hidden file and symlink traversal on request
 - File format identification
-- Export tree structures as ASCII text files
+- Export tree structures as UTF-8 encoded text files
-- Export directory listings as CSV files
+- Export directory listings as UTF-8 encoded CSV files

 Splendir is built in [Rust](https://rust-lang.org/) and implements a GUI in [iced](https://iced.rs/).
 Multi-threading for hash calculations is handled by [rayon](https://github.com/rayon-rs/rayon).

-Splendir releases should be "feature complete" for the publicly described features, even in the current alpha releases.
-Splendir is a WIP, and the main branch of this repo may include untested development code that is subject to change.
+The Splendir GUI in the current alpha releases is "feature complete" for the publicly described features.
+The Splendir CLI is a work-in-progress and may lag behind.
+The main branch of this repo may include untested development code that is subject to change.

 ### Install

-The Splendir CLI and Splendir GUI are standalone executables.
+The Splendir GUI and Splendir CLI are standalone executables.
 No installation is required.
 From the Releases section in the main GitHub repo you can download one of the following files:

 - Linux executables: ```splendir-linux-x64.tar.gz``` or ```splendir-linux-x64.zip```
 - Windows executables: ```splendir-windows-x64.tar.gz``` or ```splendir-windows-x64.zip```
 - Mac executables: ```splendir-macos.tar.gz``` or ```splendir-macos.zip```

 Extract the files in a location of your choosing.
-In Linux, you can copy the ```splendir``` and ```splendir_gui``` files to ```/usr/local/bin``` to make them accessible.
+In Linux, you can copy the ```splendir_gui``` and ```splendir``` files to ```/usr/local/bin``` to make them accessible.
 In Windows, you can simply double-click on ```splendir_gui.exe``` to run it, or run ```splendir.exe``` from PowerShell to use the command-line utility.
 Windows and macOS may generate warnings about an unknown or untrusted developer.
 Windows should include an option within the prompt to ```Run Anyway```.
 In macOS, you can click ```Apple Menu > System Settings``` and then select ```Privacy & Security``` in the sidebar.
 In ```Security```, click ```Open``` and ```Open Anyway```.
 You will be asked for a login password to confirm.

 ### Usage (GUI)